ERP Topics for Private Equity Firms

-- The status of the ERP in companies in which your firm is considering an investment.
+ERP status in target companies: The status of the ERP in companies in which your firm is considering an investment.
 Valuation adjustments and decisions can be based on the target company’s:

 - ERP having dated technology and the status of the ERP seller’s ability or willingness to fix the situation.

-- ERP for companies in your current portfolio
+ERP in current company portfolio

 - Strategies and detailed plans for unifying ERP across multiple companies.
 Opportunities to control risk and costs are typically many—and hard to effectively exploit.